dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

       the lifetime of one group of people over another, this would present a major evolutionary advantage in early history -

+- some ancient species evolved until they reached the singularity, erasing all traces of their existence using nanobots.
+  - then they terraformed the earth and laid the seeds of apocalypse underneath the last ice they knew would melt once the next intelligent species reached an industrial age and technological maturity...
+  - then they peaced out, embarking on an astral journey to smoke weed amongst the stars